 \section{The statistical interpretation of topological entanglement}

-In this section, we present a statistical viewpoint towards TEE i.e. the statistical interpretation of TEE using higher-order mutual information.
-We start from the existing Kitaev-Preskill construction and Levin-Wen construction and show their equivalence to the third-order mutual information $I_3$.
+In this section, we present a statistical viewpoint towards TEE i.e. the statistical interpretation of TEE using high-order mutual information.
+We start from the existing KP construction and LW construction and show their equivalence to the third-order mutual information $I_3$.
 Then we generalize this information-theoretic argument to arbitrary order $I_n$.
-This statistical formulation then naturally establishes the possibility of being represented by the energy-based statistical network to be discussed in the following sections.
-By exploiting the property of $I_n$, we show the generic construction of TEE using an arbitrary $n$-partite subsystem at the end of the section.
+This statistical formulation then naturally establishes the possibility of the representation via energy-based statistical network to be discussed in the following sections.
+By exploiting the property of $I_n$, we show a generic construction of TEE using an arbitrary $n$-partite subsystem at the end of the section.